chauff/cse1500-web-transcripts/Lecture-design.md

 - Explain the ideas behind usability testing and employ it.
 - Employ HTML to create web pages.

-<sup>Note that this lecture does not cover **how to write HTML**, this is covered completely in the required reading for this lecture.
+<sup>Note that this lecture does not cover **how to write HTML**, this is covered in the required reading for this lecture.
 At the end of this lecture we provide historic context to understand/appreciate the current state of HTML.</sup>

 ## Web sites vs. web applications vs. the web as a platform